Expulsion of Nagorno-Karabakh Armenians: Timeline

-On 24 September 2023, as fears of genocide, ethnic cleansing, and persecution surged, the evacuation of Armenian refugees began through the Lachin corridor, arriving in Syunik Province in the south-east of Armenia, via the Kornidzor border post.
+On 24 September 2023, amid fears of genocide, ethnic cleansing, and persecution, the evacuation of Armenian refugees began through the Lachin corridor, arriving in Syunik Province in the south-east of Armenia, via the Kornidzor border post.
 The Armenian government reported late on that day that 1,050 refugees had made their way to safety.
-Word of the passage spread, leading to a mass exodus.

 By the evening of 25 September, according to the Armenian government, 6,500 refugees had arrived from Nagorno-Karabakh.
 After enduring months of scarce fuel supply while under blockade, the arrival of a fuel shipment gave residents the opportunity to refuel their vehicles for the journey to Armenia, and on 25 September, petrol stations in Stepanakert began distributing fuel at no cost to those evacuating to Armenia.
 However, amidst extensive queues at a fuel station in Berkadzor, an underground 50-ton fuel tank exploded, leading to the death of at least 170 individuals and injuring hundreds of others.
 Most of the victims were queueing to obtain fuel for their vehicles while on their way to Armenia.
 Victims with various degrees of burns were treated in the Republican Medical Center of Artsakh, facilities of the Arevik community organization, medical facilities in Ivanyan, and the medical station of Russian peacekeepers.
 The Presidential Administration of Azerbaijan said it sent an ambulance carrying medical supplies.
 142 of the injured were later brought to Armenia.

 By 26 September, the Armenian government said at least 28,000 people had fled Nagorno-Karabakh, equivalent to a quarter of the region's population.